ASKurz/blogdown/content/blog/2023-04-12-boost-your-power-with-baseline-covariates/index.md

     ##      <dbl>  <dbl>   <dbl>
     ## 1     155.
 17.5     123

 Thus, the intercept `\(\beta_0\)` is now the expected value for those in the wait-list control condition, when they weigh 0 pounds.
-But none of our adult participants weigh zero pounds, or even near zero pounds.
+But none of our adult participants weigh zero pounds, or even close.
 So to make the intercept more meaningful, we can fit an alternative version of the model with the mean-centered of the covariate `prec`,

 $$
 `\begin{align*}